maxdu96/pro/ppp.md

 >## App Introduction
 >>Developed by [Max DU](https://github.com/maxdu96)
 ###### Background:
-Two years ago(in 2022), I can’t find some diary record app in mobile.
-Because I need the app can be add or edit with together.
-Even google or Microsoft documents can do the share, but not a real diary. 其次就是 icloud share folder and type in 備忘錄, in passing days, we use this method to do.
-But we though that if too many character on the page, it will so lag.
-So I get an Idea, why I can’t develop one for our?
+Two years ago (in 2022), I couldn’t find a diary record app on mobile that could be added or edited together.
+Even though Google or Microsoft documents can be shared, they are not real diaries.
+Secondly, we used the method of sharing a folder in iCloud and typing in notes.
+However, we found that if there were too many characters on the page, it would lag.
+So, I got an idea, why can’t I develop one for us?

 And here is my app.
-We have been release the app on 01/2023 version 1.
-Since the app will connect google firebase, it has a few limit, if over then will be 收錢.
-So for now, I don’t push the app for public.
+We released the app in January 2023 as version 1.
+Since the app connects to Google Firebase, it has a few limits, and if it exceeds them, it will cost money.
+So for now, I haven’t pushed the app for public use.

 There is some features for the app